MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 We'll use a fictitious scenario of Contoso Hotel for the models in this article.
 Contoso Hotel gathers the following data:

 - CRM data consisting of hotel stay activity.
 The data set includes information about the dates of stay for each registered customer.
 It also contains information about the booking, room types, details of spend, and so on.
 The data spans four years, from January 2014 to January 2018.
 - Customer profiles of hotel guests.
-These profiles contain information for each customer.
-It includes data like name, birth date, postal address, gender, phone number.
+These profiles contain information about each customer, including their name, birthdate, postal address, gender, and phone number.
-- Usage of services offered by the hotel.
-For example, the use of spa, laundry services, WiFi, or courier.
+- Usage of services offered by the hotel, such as the spa, laundry, WiFi, or courier.
 This information is logged for each registered customer.
-Typically use of services is linked with the stay.
-In some cases, the services can be used by customers without staying in the hotel.
+Typically, use of services is linked with the stay.
+In some cases, services can be used by customers without staying in the hotel.

 ## Churn Analysis